wallymathieu/assertfail/_posts/2022-04-03-small-and-simple-business-applications-using-sql.md

 ## The dreaded Monolith

 In a sense many of the systems that you start to dread start out as small systems.
 Adding small parts to a system without looking for ways to decompose the system into smaller systems is how you end up with such a mess.
-There is no need to overengineer your system until the pain of maintaining the system gets impacted (though note [the boiling frog metaphor](https://en.wikipedia.org/wiki/Boiling_frog) when it comes to the gradual increase in technical debt).
+There is no need to over-engineer your system until the pain of maintaining the system gets impacted (though note [the boiling frog metaphor](https://en.wikipedia.org/wiki/Boiling_frog) when it comes to the gradual increase in technical debt).

 ## Conclusion

 There are some security implications of embracing SQL, but those can be managed.
 As long as you keep the system smallish you can have nice enough time for developer written tests.
-There are as always a challange around knowing when something has grown too big.
+There are as always a challenge around knowing when something has grown too big.